albinoloverats/encrypt/docs/ReadMe.txt

     Dev-C++ (just ask if you need help).
 The NSIS script will then allow you to  build the installer  (or you can just  copy the  binaries to wherever and go from there).

+  On Mac OS X:
+    For now you'll need Homebrew: http://mxcl.github.com/homebrew/
+    As well as GTK and all of its dependencies (a proper OS X port is in the works but will have to fit around the current GUI code; which is hardcoded to use GTK).

   For Android:
     Import the Eclipse/Android project into  Eclipse and build using the